-Step One - Using the PJM ALL-CALL, PJM dispatcher requests an IRC.

-- Step Two Upon receipt of all Generation Owner reports, PJM dispatcher determines the following values: - o PJM Operating Reserve - o Adjusted Primary Reserve versus Primary Reserve Requirement - o Adjusted Synchronized Reserve versus Synchronized Reserve Requirement - o Area Synchronized Reserve levels - Step Three PJM dispatcher compares the values calculated in Step Two to the corresponding objectives, and then determines whether reserve deficiencies exist. - Step Four Using PJM eDART, the PJM dispatcher reports the results of the IRC to the Generation Owners/Transmission Owners. - Step Five Where applicable, the PJM dispatcher follows up with the Generation Owner or PJM support personnel around any adjusted values that stem from invalid market data.
+- Step One Using the PJM ALL-CALL, PJM dispatcher requests an IRC. - Step Two Upon receipt of all Generation Owner reports, PJM dispatcher determines the following values: - PJM Operating Reserve - Adjusted Primary Reserve versus Primary Reserve Requirement - Adjusted Synchronized Reserve versus Synchronized Reserve Requirement - Area Synchronized Reserve levels - Step Three PJM dispatcher compares the values calculated in Step Two to the corresponding objectives, and then determines whether reserve deficiencies exist. - Step Four Using PJM eDART, the PJM dispatcher reports the results of the IRC to the Generation Owners/Transmission Owners. - Step Five Where applicable, the PJM dispatcher follows up with the Generation Owner or PJM support personnel around any adjusted values that stem from invalid market data.

 - Step One The Generation Owner responds to an IRC request as requested by PJM.

-- Step Two The Generation Owner promptly reports the following values on a discrete unit-by-unit level to PJM via the eDART IRC application.
+- Step Two - The Generation Owner promptly reports the following values on a discrete unit-by-unit level to PJM via the eDART IRC application.
 If eDART is unavailable, the values are reported directly to a PJM dispatcher via telephone.

-- o Synchronized Reserve (Regulating)
+- Synchronized Reserve (Regulating)

-- o Synchronized Reserve (Non-Regulating)
+- Synchronized Reserve (Non-Regulating)

-- o Non-Synchronized (Quick-Start) Reserves
+- Non-Synchronized (Quick-Start) Reserves

-- o Secondary reserve
+- Secondary reserve

-- o Beyond secondary reserve
+- Beyond secondary reserve

 - Step Three Where applicable, the Generation Owner adjusts any individual generation values (such as EcoMax, ramp rate, availability) that are causing a mismatch between PJM and Generation Owner calculations.